Definitions

 About

-The character 邿 (shī) is a phono-semantic compound used almost exclusively as a proper noun in ancient Chinese geography and history.
-Its right-side 阝 (yì) radical indicates a place or state, while the left component 寺 (sì) provides its pronunciation. 邿 specifically names a minor vassal state from the Zhou Dynasty, located in modern Shandong province.
-This character exists solely to record that historical entity, illustrating how place radicals helped document China's early political divisions.
+The character (shī) is a phono-semantic compound used almost exclusively as a proper noun in the context of ancient Chinese geography and political history.
+The right side (yì) is a semantic component meaning 'city', 'region', or 'state'.
+The left side (sì) provides the pronunciation.
+It names an ancient minor vassal state of the Zhou Dynasty in what is now Shandong province.
+The character exists solely to record this state's name in historical annals and ancient texts, illustrating how geographic radicals documented early China's fragmented political landscape.

 Etymology Hide